sarahqd/sarahqd.github.io/_drafts/2024-1-23-How-to-do-a-good-presentation.md

 ---
 layout: post
 title:  "How to do a good presentation?"
-tags: presentation 2024
+tags: Presentation Communication 2024
-created: January 23rd, 2024
+created: January 23, 2024
-updated: 2024-01-31
+last_updated: January 31, 2024
 ---
-A good presentation has several major factors: confidence,  stable and balanced stance, good storytelling and passion.
-When you are standing in front of audience,
+A good presentation has several major factors: confidence, clear structure,  stable and balanced stance, good storytelling and passion.
+There are so many times we need to push selfs to present something,  introducing our products for clients,  trying to win an opening in a job interview,  or just a public presentation to share our unique ideas to audience.